floppyMike/floppyMike.github.io/_posts/2020-09-10-what-does-a-pc-do-at-startup.markdown

 ---
 layout: post
 title:  "What does a PC do at startup?"
-date:   2020-09-10 11:42:34 +0200
+date:   2020-09-10 11:43:34 +0000
-categories: Random-Facts
+categories: Random-Facts Boot Computer Process
 ---

-What a PC gets powered up it goes through a lot of processes before becomes ready for use.
+When a PC gets powered up it goes through a lot of processes before becomes ready for use.
 This is called the `Boot Process`.
 The `Boot Process` is controlled by the `BIOS`.

 # Terms
----
 ## BIOS
 The `BIOS` (Basic Input/Output System) is saved on the `ROM` component.
 The `BIOS` is integrated with the `motherboard`.
 In the `BIOS` you can configure the hardware components of the system.
 For example it's possible to change the order at which the `drivers` are loaded or the clocking speed at which the processors should run at.